mitre/fieldmanual/sphinx-docs/How-to-Build-Agents.md

 implementation for tracking lateral movement depends on passing the ID of the Link spawning the agent as an argument to the agent's spawn command and upon the agent's check in, for this Link ID to be returned as part of the agent's profile.
-The following section explains how lateral movement tracking has been enabled for the default agent, 54ndc47.
+The following section explains how lateral movement tracking has been enabled for the default agent, Sandcat.

-### 54ndc47
+### Sandcat

-An example 54ndc47 spawn command has been copied from the [Service Creation ability](https://github.com/mitre/stockpile/blob/master/data/abilities/execution/95727b87-175c-4a69-8c7a-a5d82746a753.yml) and included below for reference:
+An example Sandcat spawn command has been copied from the [Service Creation ability](https://github.com/mitre/stockpile/blob/master/data/abilities/execution/95727b87-175c-4a69-8c7a-a5d82746a753.yml) and included below for reference:
 ```
 C:\Users\Public\s4ndc4t.exe -server #{server} -originLinkID #{origin_link_id}